-Load bank testing is a critical component of commissioning solutions for data centers.
+Load bank testing is a critical component of data center commissioning.
 Here’s why:

 · Load testing validates system design and performance.
 As a result, you gain the peace-of-mind knowing your newly constructed data center will operate as expected.

 · It’s less expensive to fix problems before your data center goes into production.
 The cost of renting load bank solutions is far less than the expense of resolving issues after your facility goes live.